Shippable/docs/sources/deploy/tutorial/deploy-to-gcp-gke-shippable.md

 <img src="/images/tutorial/deploy-to-gcp-gke-shippable-fig1.png" alt="Assembly Line view">

-> Note: This assembly line is incorporating [Build and Push a Docker Image to Docker Hub](/ci/tutorial/build-push-image-to-docker-hub) to dynamically build `app_be_img`, if you are using static image tag, then you will not see the CI section to the left of the image
+> Note: This assembly line is incorporating [Build and Push a Docker Image to Docker Hub](/ci/tutorial/build-push-image-to-docker-hub) to dynamically build `node_app_img_dh`, if you are using static image tag, then you will not see the CI section to the left of the image

 ####5.
 Run the deploy job `cd_gke_manifest`